- Review options available to consolidate bills, before choosing one.

 Consolidate Bills with Bad Credit

-- Debt Settlement- Debt settlement or debt negotiation is an aggressive debt relief program that's designed for consumers with a financial hardship.
+- Debt Settlement: Debt settlement or debt negotiation is an aggressive debt relief program that's designed for consumers with a financial hardship.
 Debt settlement is often the least expensive way to pay off your unsecured debts, while avoiding bankruptcy.
-If you make your monthly payments to the settlement programs, a reasonable expectation is that you will pay back approximately 50% of the debt you enroll.
-Your monthly payment in a settlement program should be significantly lower than your current monthly payments, too.
+If you make your monthly payments to the settlement programs, a reasonable expectation is that you will pay back to your creditors approximately 50% of the debt you enroll, plus the fees that the settlement firm charges.
+Your monthly payment in a settlement program should be significantly lower than your current monthly payments, too, even though they include enough to cover the settlements and the fees to the firm you hire.
 Work only with a settlement firm that does not charge you any up-front fees and is fully compliant with all government regulations.

 Bill Consolidation Goals and Tips